Luckilyeee/Solar-Flare-Prediction-through-Time-Series-Data-Augmentation/README.md

 # Evaluating Time Series Augmentation Techniques for Deep Learning-Based Solar Flare Prediction
 This is the repository for our work titled "[Evaluating Time Series Augmentation Techniques for Deep Learning-Based Solar Flare Prediction](https://iopscience.iop.org/article/10.3847/1538-4365/adfa2a/pdf)", which has been accepted to [The Astrophysical Journal Supplement Series](https://iopscience.iop.org/journal/0067-0049).

+# Abstract
+Accurate forecasting of solar flares is crucial for mitigating their severe impacts on space-based and communication systems.
+Deep learning models have shown promise in predicting flare activity using magnetic field measurements of solar active regions.
+However, the scarcity and imbalance of flare occurrence data—particularly for major flares—pose significant challenges to model robustness and generalization.
+This study provides a comprehensive evaluation of time-series data augmentation techniques to improve deep learning-based solar flare prediction.
+Using the benchmark Space Weather Analytics for Solar Flares dataset, which offers multivariate magnetic field parameter time series, we assess 12 augmentation methods across three architectures: fully convolutional network (FCN), multivariate LSTM-FCN, and residual network.
+Our primary experiments address the binary classification of major (M- and X-class) versus minor (C-, B-, and FQ-class) flares, using metrics tailored for imbalanced data, including recall, true skill statistic, Heidke skill score, and the Gini coefficient.
+A case study on X versus M classification further examines performance under a simpler, more balanced setting.
+Results show that select augmentation strategies yield measurable gains across different models and scenarios, offering a viable path forward for addressing data scarcity in space weather forecasting tasks.

 # Data Download
 Download the raw data from: https://dmlab.cs.gsu.edu/solar/data/data-comp-2020/